tphuang/bookshelf/README.md

 BookShelf
 =========

-This is a training for ThoughtWorks.
+This is a training for ZhengDaYeXiao in ThoughtWorks.